In-Distribution and Out-of-Distribution Self-supervised ECG Representation Learning for Arrhythmia Detection: Methodology and Experiment Setup

 \subsection{Implementation Details and Evaluation Protocol}

-The PTB-XL dataset is separated into ten subsections recommended by the original authors, based on which we create three primary sets for training, validation, and testing.
-Specifically, we use $8$ folds for training, $1$ fold for validation, and $1$ fold for testing.
-For the Chapman and Ribeiro datasets, we randomly select $80\%$ of the subjects for training, $10\%$ for validation, and the remaining $10\%$ for testing.
-This approach of dividing the datasets into three subsets helps ensure that the model is trained, validated, and tested on independent sets of data, which can provide accurate estimates of model performance with no leakage between the sets.
-Next, we down-sample the Chapman and Ribeiro datasets from $500Hz$ and $400Hz$ respectively to $100Hz$.
-The PTB-XL dataset is available in two versions, $100Hz$ and $400Hz$, and we opt for the former.
+We divide PTB-XL and Chapman into three distinct portions for training, validation, and testing.
+More specifically, in the case of PTB-XL, the dataset is divided into $10$ subsections recommended by the original authors of \cite{wagner2020ptb}, based on which we create the three sets using $8$ folds for training, $1$ fold for validation, and $1$ fold for testing.
+For Chapman, given a lack of standardized subsets, we randomly select $80\%$ of the samples for training, $10\%$ for validation, and the remaining $10\%$ for testing.
+Finally, Ribeiro is only used for fine-tuning/testing, unlike PTB-XL and Chapman which are commonly used for pre-training.
+Accordingly, we divide the test set of Ribeiro into $3$ distinct folds where $80\%$ of the test subjects are used fine-tuning, $10\%$ are used for validation, and $10\%$ are used for testing.

+Next, we down-sample Chapman and Ribeiro datasets from $500Hz$ and $400Hz$ respectively to $100Hz$.
+PTB-XL dataset is available in two versions, $100Hz$ and $400Hz$, and we opt for the former.
 Finally, as common in the area \cite{mehari2022self}, we window the signals into $2.5$-second segments with no overlap, resulting in samples consisting of $250$ data points each.

 During the pretraining phase, we optimize the NT-Xent loss which is described in section~\ref{app:ssl}.
 In this phase, the best model is selected based on the lowest loss observed on the validation set.
-In the fine-tuning phase, we use a binary cross-entropy loss and select the best model based on the highest F1-score observed on the validation set.
+In the fine-tuning phase, we use a binary cross-entropy loss and select the best model based on the highest f1 score observed on the validation set.

 For training, we implement our method using PyTorch and utilize a pair of NVIDIA GeForce GTX 2080 GPUs.
-We adopt the Adam optimizer with a learning rate of $5\times10^{-4}$ and weight decay of $1\times10^{-3}$ to train the contrastive framework.
+To train both the contrastive framework and supervised baselines we utilize the Adam optimizer with a learning rate of $5\times10^{-4}$ and a weight decay of $1\times10^{-3}$.
 For fine-tuning, we reduce the learning rate to $5\times10^{-3}$ to prevent catastrophic forgetting and minimize the chance of overwriting the network weights completely.
-The contrastive stage is trained for $2000$ epochs with a batch size of $4096$ for SimCLR and BYOL, and a batch size of $1024$ for SwAV due to computational resource constraints.
+The contrastive phase is trained for $2000$ epochs with a batch size of $4096$ for SimCLR and BYOL, and a batch size of $1024$ for SwAV due to computational resource constraints.
 For the fine-tuning phase, we train the model for $50$ epochs.
+Parameters are carefully chosen to maximize performance and considering prior works, e.g., \cite{oh2022lead, mehari2022self, kiyasseh2021clocs}.